The United States (US) established diplomatic relations with Tanzania (then Tanganyika) in 1961.

 In the 1970s, USAID focused on large-scale agricultural projects with the goal of increasing small farm outputs in Tanzania.

-Programs included increasing credit available to farmers, bolstering the extension service within the Ministry of Agriculture, including seed multiplication and distribution.
+Programs included increasing credit available to farmers, and bolstering the extension service within the Ministry of Agriculture, including seed multiplication and distribution.

 In the 1980s, USAID’s core objective for Tanzania was to increase transportation services in rural areas.
 In the 2000s, USAID shifted its focus to health initiatives in Tanzania.